isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 Kindly resubmit the NRIC/FIN numbers of **<ins>all</ins>** your essential manpower  who are working on-site for each resubmission.
 The list of essential manpower working on site  will be based on the latest submission.

 #### **13. I need more essential manpower on site to ensure the continuation of my business activities.
 What should I do?**
-The cap on the number of essential manpower that you are allowed to have on-site is necessary to minimise the movement of workers to and from work.
+The cap on the number of essential manpower that you are allowed to have on-site is necessary to minimise the movement of employees to and from work.
 We are acutely aware that this will be disruptive for businesses, but it is also essential in the fight against COVID-19.
 Each and every one of us can, and must, play our part in protecting our people from infection.
 If you would, nevertheless, like to request for a review of your cap, please click on <a href="https://go.gov.sg/additionalmanpower" target="_blank">Submission of Additional Manpower</a>.

-#### **14. My appeal for additional manpower has been rejected, but I really need more employees/workers on-site.
+#### **14. My appeal for additional manpower has been rejected, but I really need more employees on-site.
 Can I appeal again?**
 Further appeals will not be considered.

 #### **15. Can my company register more essential manpower than the permitted headcount on-site given that we operate on a split team basis?**